Auditory perception is an important part of a child’s healthy intellectual development.

 Teach your children about different instruments and play with them often.

-Improvise by making cymbals with pot lids, drums with boxes, shakers with toilet rolls and rice, etc. Or, if you prefer, buy a good set of instruments.
+Improvise by making cymbals with pot lids, drums with boxes, shakers with toilet rolls and rice, etc.

 6. Musical Statues